Michael-Riordan/Student-Performance-Program/README.md

 "# Student-Performance-Program"
-This student performance program will output certain analytics based off of student averages such as:
+At the moment this program will run based off of 1000 JSON files(student_IDS 0-999) This student performance program will output certain analytics based off of student averages such as:
    Best Performing Grade
    Worst Performing Grade